jamesbayly/subql_transfers/README.md

 # SubQuery - Transactions List

-This simple SubQuery lists all transactions for a given account
+This simple SubQuery lists all transactions for a given account, try it out on our [Explorer](https://explorer.subquery.network/subquery/jamesbayly/transaction-list)

 ## Preparation